Reliance damages

-Reliance damages is the measure of compensation given to a person who suffered an economic harm for acting in reliance on a party who failed to fulfill their obligation.
+In law, reliance damages measure the compensation to be given to a person who has suffered an economic harm through acting in reliance on a party who failed to fulfill their contractual obligation.
+If the injured party could go back in time, they should be indifferent to entering into the contract that would be breached and receiving the reliance damages as opposed to not entering into any contract with the breaching party.
+The injured party should be put in a substantially similar situation position as they would have been had the contract not been entered into.
+This is different from expectation damages, where the injured party should be indifferent between the fulfillment of the contract and never having entered into the contract.

 Scope

-Reliance damages are valued by a party's reliance interest for the foreseeable amount.
-They put the injured party in the same money position as if the contract had never been formed.
+Reliance damages are valued by a party's reliance interest for the reasonably foreseeable amount.
+They put the injured party in the same financial position as if the contract had never been formed.

-Reliance interest is one of the three prongs of interest discussed by legal experts Lou Fuller and William Perdue in their 1936 article, "The Reliance Interest in Contract Damages."
+Reliance interest is one of the three prongs of interest discussed by legal experts Lou Fuller and William Perdue in their 1936 article, "The Reliance Interest in Contract Damages".
 The other two interests are expectation interest and restitution interest.

 Application

 Under contract law, in a bilateral contract two or more parties owe obligations to each other.
 Each party acts in reliance that the other party will fulfill their respective obligation.
-If one party fails to respect their obligation, then the other party or parties may suffer an economic harm.
-Reliance damages compensate the harmed party/ies for the amount of damages they suffered for acting in reliance on the other party's contractual obligations.
-They are most often rewarded when the aggrieved party's damages are not capable of accurate estimation and ordering Specific Performance would be inappropriate.
+If one party fails to fulfill their obligation, then the other party may suffer an economic harm.
+Reliance damages compensate the harmed party for the amount of damage they suffered by acting in reliance on the other party's contractual obligations.
+They are most often rewarded when the aggrieved party's damages are not capable of accurate estimation and ordering specific performance would be inappropriate.
+Specific performance should never be associated with reliance damages, as specific performance is almost never purely financial, and reliance damages are generally a purely financial remedy.

+Reliance damages may be differentiated from restitution damages in the context of partial performance.
+Restitution damages may be invoked when the injured party confers a benefit upon a breaching party, and the breaching party does not fulfill their obligations with the benefit provided by the injured party.
+If reliance damages are to be invoked, the injured party has generally not conveyed a particular benefit to the breaching party; rather the injured party put themselves in a vulnerable situation in reliance on an action from a breaching party, and that breaching party allowed the injured party to suffer harm as a result of the breaching party's action or inaction.

+However, it must be reasonably foreseeable to the breaching party that the injured party would be harmed by the breaching party's behavior.
+If the injured party takes unreasonable action that irrationally relies on a behavior from the breaching party, a court may decide that an injured party may not warrant reliance damages from the breaching party.